-Our Maternity service welcomes more than 300 babies a year.
+BRHS’ maternity service welcomes more than 300 babies each year.

-BRHS’ Maternity ward has two dedicated birth suites and is staffed by a specialist team of midwives, GP Obstetricians, lactation consultants and visiting specialists, who work together to provide you and your baby with the highest quality of care.
+BRHS’ maternity ward has two birth suites available to be occupied and one assessment room.
+The unit is staffed by a specialist team of midwives, GP obstetricians, lactation consultants and visiting specialists who work together to provide you and your baby the highest quality of care.

 We are committed to protecting and promoting the health of women and their babies through the encouragement and support of breastfeeding.

-You can chose your preferred GP Obstetrician (GPO).
+You can choose your preferred GP Obstetrician (GPO).

 The team of BRHS midwives will manage your pregnancy, labour and postnatal care collaboratively with your GPO.